edubart/lpegrex/README.md

 Here by folding we mean reducing a list of table captures into a single table.
-This is useful when generating ASTs because often we need to reduce a list of AST nodes into a single AST node.
+This is useful when generating ASTs because often we need to reduce a list of AST nodes into a single AST node (e.g. when reducing a call chain).
-There following table demonstrates the four ways to fold a list of nodes:
+The following table demonstrates the four ways to fold a list of nodes:

 | Purpose | Example Input | Corresponding Output | Syntax |
 |-|-|-|-|